TurtleGod7/Strawberry-Puff-Bot/README.md

 [^2]: If you need help creating a venv, I've found [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to be useful when I first set it up.

-[^3]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information
+[^3]: If you need help with retrieving your bot's token, refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information

 [^4]: This is optional due to the images being referenced from the online repository.
-Note that when you make changes like adding new images, they will only show up on Discord if your images have been pushed to GitHub.
-Please change these strings only if you change images
+Do note that when you make changes like adding new images, they will only show up on Discord if your images have been pushed to GitHub.
+So please change these strings only if you change images

 [^5]: If you want to wipe any data, make sure you create two databases at these file paths (relative):
-    assets/database/puffs.db (HIGHLY UNRECOMMEND)
+    assets/database/puffs.db (HIGHLY UNRECOMMEND TO WIPE)
     assets/database/users.db